Jaimin Rajani: Cutting Loose (2022)

 In The Quint, filmmaker Jaideep Varma describes 'Cutting Loose' as "India's finest-ever album of original English songs".
 It was titled 'The Best Rock Album of the Year' at Clef Music Awards 2022.
-In addition to being critically acclaimed, the album and its individual tracks have been highly praised by illustrious artists like John Sebastian, Scarlet Rivera and Rob Stoner.
+Later in 2024, Jaimin was honoured as Lyricist of the Year at the Clef Music Awards.
+In addition to being critically acclaimed, the album and its individual tracks have been highly praised by illustrious artists like John Sebastian, Pete Townshend, Scarlet Rivera and Rob Stoner.